 Luiz - Fotolia

-Organizations that move to the cloud do so to capitalize on its benefits, such as scalability, agility and, most...
+Organizations that migrate to the cloud do so to capitalize on benefits, such as scalability, agility and, most...

-notably, cost-efficiency.
-But cloud migrations can be laborious, as many in-house applications require re-design before a move to the cloud.
-And while the goals are ultimately the same, there are multiple ways to prepare your applications for a cloud migration, including re-architecture and the lift-and-shift approach.
+And while the goals are ultimately the same, there are multiple ways to prepare your applications for a cloud migration, including rearchitecture and the lift-and-shift approach.

-Re-architecting apps can be costly and time consuming, so some organizations prefer the lift-and-shift approach, which allows enterprises to take an in-house app and replicate it in the cloud without modifying its design.
-However, because applications that are lifted and shifted to the cloud can't take full advantage of native cloud features, it's not always the most cost-efficient migration approach.
+It can be costly and time-consuming to rearchitect apps, so some organizations prefer the lift-and-shift approach, which enables them to take an on-prem app and move it to the cloud without modifying its design.
+However, because applications that are lifted and shifted to the cloud can't take full advantage of native cloud features, it's not always the most cost-efficient option.

-That said, the lift-and-shift model still has its time and place.
-It's a good option, for example, for organizations that are "bleeding costs" from maintaining their own physical infrastructures, said Gregory Ness, VP of worldwide marketing at CloudVelox, a cloud migration platform vendor based in Santa Clara, Calif.
+That said, the lift-and-shift cloud migration model still has its time and place.
+For example, it's a good option for organizations that are bleeding costs from maintaining their own physical infrastructure, said Gregory Ness, former VP of worldwide marketing at CloudVelox, a cloud migration platform vendor based in Santa Clara, Calif.

 "If your investment in a data center is costing you today twice as much as the cloud, why wait?"
 Ness said.
-Some CloudVelox customers will lift-and-shift an application to reduce on-premises infrastructure costs in the short term, and then re-architect the app after it's in the cloud, he said.
+Some CloudVelox customers would lift and shift an application to reduce on-premises infrastructure costs in the short term and then rearchitect the app after it's in the cloud, he said.

-When deciding which applications to lift-and-shift or re-architect for the cloud, there are a few criteria to consider.
-For example, resource-intensive applications, such as those used for big data analysis and image rendering, are better candidates for re-architecting than lift-and-shift, said David Linthicum, senior vice president at Cloud Technology Partners, a Boston-based consulting firm.
+To decide which applications to lift and shift or rearchitect for the cloud, there are a few criteria to consider.
+For example, resource-intensive applications, such as those used for big data analysis and image rendering, are better to rearchitect, said David Linthicum, former senior vice president at Cloud Technology Partners, a Boston-based consulting firm.

-These resource-intensive apps can also suffer from performance and latency issues if they aren't re-architected first, said Alex Witherspoon, senior DevOps and software engineer at FlightStats, a Portland, Ore.-based company providing global flight data.
+These resource-intensive apps can also suffer from performance and latency issues if they aren't rearchitected first, said Alex Witherspoon, former director of platform engineering at FlightStats, a Portland, Ore.-based company providing global flight data.
 "Every [application] dependency, especially over the network -- the multiplying effect of having that latency can really be a problem."

-Applications that lend themselves well to the lift-and-shift model have "very easily defined patterns," such as those for risk analytics, Linthicum said.
+Applications that lend themselves to the lift-and-shift cloud migration model have "very easily defined patterns," such as those for risk analytics, Linthicum said.

-Meanwhile, enterprises must adopt a lift-and-shift approach for commercial or off-the-shelf applications, simply because they can't re-architect that software, said Robert Green, principal consultant at Enfinitum Inc., a San Antonio-based consulting firm.
+Meanwhile, enterprises must adopt a lift-and-shift approach for commercial or off-the-shelf applications, simply because they can't rearchitect that software, said Robert Green, former principal consultant at Enfinitum Inc., a San Antonio-based consulting firm.
 That capability, instead, lies only with the application vendor itself.

-"You are really limited to what the ISV has done with regards to defining the architecture of their application," Green said.
+"You are really limited to what the ISV [independent software vendor] has done with regards to defining the architecture of their application," Green said.

-Organizations should strive to embrace a DevOps or agile software development model to reduce the burden -- and price tag -- of re-architecting, Green said.
-Because agile development environments increase the speed at which organizations develop and modify their applications, they can also boost a business' revenue -- sometimes by as much as 30 percent, he said.
+Organizations should strive to embrace a DevOps or Agile software development model to reduce the burden -- and price tag -- of rearchitecting, Green said.
+Because Agile development environments increase the speed at which organizations develop and modify their applications, they can also boost a business's revenue -- sometimes, by as much as 30 percent, he said.